 |Other Recommended Retailers

 Now having said that – we absolutely stand by our conclusion, which, in a nutshell is this: Fink’s is a great store, but is overpriced by 30% or so when compared with the largest online vendors (yes, our affiliates, James Allen & Blue Nile).
-The giant red bold all caps type is to prove a point to Fink’s legal team that I’m not afraid to disclosure our affiliate relationships because the facts are the facts.
+The giant red bold all caps type is to prove a point to Fink’s legal team that I’m not afraid to disclose our affiliate relationships because the facts are the facts.
 Fink’s is overpriced compared to our affiliates.

 Overall, our secret shopping experience at Fink’s Jewelers was very positive.
 I would have been a lot happier if the premiums Fink’s charged in comparison to the online stores were a bit smaller.
 Had the number been 20 – 25% (instead of 30%) I would have no problem giving our readers the thumbs up if they asked us about a ring like this.

 So if you are dead set on buying your diamond ring from a physical store, Fink’s is not a bad choice.
 You will be paying a premium.
 Unlike at many other stores, you are getting a beautiful product and fantastic service for that premium.
 But overall, you get better bang for your buck from an online retailer like James Allen or Blue Nile.